 The iguana went into the water and tried to swim away.
 The sea lion followed the iguana right behind and nibbled on its tail.
 How annoying that must be all in the name of entertainment.
 But I was swimming parallel beside them and enjoyed the show.

 But it didn’t summon anything.
-It swam down a metre or two and started eating algae.
-My breath was taken away, actually I was just holding my breath, to see this endemic water dragon (only found in The Galapagos) eat underwater.
+It swam down a meter or two and started eating algae.
+My breath was taken away, actually, I was just holding my breath, to see this endemic water dragon (only found in The Galapagos) eat underwater.

 All this because of a bored baby sea lion playing dead in Darwin’s Bay.
 This is the norm in The Galapagos, not the unusual.

 I went often to Darwin’s Bay with my friend Noah.
 We met while volunteering at the Jatun Sacha Biological Reserve on San Cristobal.

 “This is the greatest place on the planet and Darwin’s Bay is probably the best snorkeling spot,” Noah and I would often say to each other.